QGruchet/HuffmanCoding/README.md

 /**
  * Function : testEqualsNode.
  * Return : std::string.
- * Description : Check if two node are equals is a success.
+ * Description : Check if two nodes are equals is a success.
  * */
 std::string Test::testEqualsNode() {}

 /**
  * Function : testDepth.
  * Return : 'std::string'.
  * Description : Check the depth of the tree.
-If the tree has no child, depth = 1.
-If he has child, depth  = 2.
-If child has child, depth = 3.....
+If the tree has no child, depth = 1, if he has child, depth  = 2, if child has child, depth = 3, ....
  * */
 std::string Test::testDepth() {}